ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/groups/create.rst

 Create Group Tags
 ^^^^^^^^^^^^^^^^^

-To add a Tag to a Group, use the following format where ``{tagName}`` is replaced with the name of the Tag you wish to add to the Group:
+To add a Tag to a Group, use the following format where ``{tagName}`` is replaced with the name of the Tag you want to add to the Group:

 .. code::

     POST /v2/groups/{groupType}/{groupId}/tags/{tagName}

-For example, the query below will add the ``Nation State`` Tag to the Threat with ID 12345:
+For example, the query below will add the ``Nation State`` Tag to the Threat whose ID is 12345:

 .. code::